spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 ## Transfer property name is not unique

-Transfer property names must be unique.
+Transfer property names must be unique, when you extend transfer that exist on the vendor level.
 Check the examples below to learn how to fix the error.

 ### Example of code that causes an upgradability error: Transfer property name is not unique